dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/options.md

 An exception is thrown if the app configures the limit on a request after the app has started to read the request.
 There's an `IsReadOnly` property that indicates if the `MaxRequestBodySize` property is in read-only state, meaning it's too late to configure the limit.

-When an app is run [out-of-process](xref:host-and-deploy/iis/index#out-of-process-hosting-model) behind the [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module), Kestrel's request body size limit is disabled because IIS already sets the limit.
+When an app runs [out-of-process](xref:host-and-deploy/iis/index#out-of-process-hosting-model) behind the [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module), Kestrel's request body size limit is disabled.
+IIS already sets the limit.

 ### Minimum request body data rate

 <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerLimits.MinRequestBodyDataRate>
 <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerLimits.MinResponseDataRate>

 Kestrel checks every second if data is arriving at the specified rate in bytes/second.
 If the rate drops below the minimum, the connection is timed out.
-The grace period is the amount of time that Kestrel gives the client to increase its send rate up to the minimum; the rate isn't checked during that time.
-The grace period helps avoid dropping connections that are initially sending data at a slow rate due to TCP slow-start.
+The grace period is the amount of time Kestrel allows the client to increase its send rate up to the minimum.
+The rate isn't checked during that time.
+The grace period helps avoid dropping connections that are initially sending data at a slow rate because of TCP slow-start.

-The default minimum rate is 240 bytes/second with a 5 second grace period.
+The default minimum rate is 240 bytes/second with a 5-second grace period.

 A minimum rate also applies to the response.
 The code to set the request limit and the response limit is the same except for having `RequestBody` or `Response` in the property and interface names.